Deployment (container)

 Introduction

 This document explains how to set up and run the elDoc application in a single "all-in-one" container (AIO) using Podman (or Docker).
-The AIO image bundles elDoc plus all its dependencies.
+The AIO image bundles elDoc together with its required dependencies.

 Requirements